VishnuTeja-0/bookworm/README.md

 # bookworm
-An app to manage browser bookmarks, web resources and research papers in groups
+A desktop app to manage browser bookmarks, web resources and research papers, and their corresponding browser windows